NATIONAL RADIO ASTRONOMY OBSERVATORY ARCHIVES

 Biography: John Daniel Kraus was born June 28, 1910.
 He received his Bachelor of Science degree in 1930 and his doctorate in physics in 1933, both from University of Michigan.
 During his time at Michigan he did millimeter and meter wavelength radio experiments and also nuclear research with the University's newly completed cyclotron.

 During World War II, Kraus worked at the Naval Ordnance Laboratory degaussing electromagnetic fields of steel ships to make them safe from magnetic mines, and then at Harvard's Radio Research Laboratory developing receivers and antennas for radar counter-measures.
 He joined the faculty at Ohio State University in 1946 and remained there for his entire academic career.
 He was the Taine G. McDougal Professor of Electrical Engineering and Astronomy, and founded and directed the Ohio State-Ohio Wesleyan Radio Observatory.
-When a grant of $2,000 allowed him to buy steel, he and his students build an array of 96 helices, completed in 1953, that operated at 250 MHz.
+When a grant of $2,000 allowed him to buy steel, he and his students built one of the first radio telescopes in the United States, an array of 96 helices, completed in 1953, that operated at 250 MHz.
 Kraus then went on to design and build the "Big Ear" radio telescope, completed in 1965.
-"Big Ear" was a fixed parabolic rectangle, measuring 110 by 21 meters; it received reflected rays from a tiltable flat reflector panel, and the parabolic antenna in turn focused the signal to a central point at ground level.
+"Big Ear" was a fixed parabolic antenna, measuring 110 by 21 meters; it received reflected rays from a tiltable flat reflector panel, and the parabolic antenna in turn focused the signal to a central point at ground level.
 With it, Kraus and other astronomers studied some of the most distant known objects at the edge of the universe, and produced extensive surveys of the radio sky.
-Despite opposition from Kraus and the radio astronomy community, the telescope was demolished in 1998 to add nine holes to an adjoining golf course.
-His many other antenna designs include the bi-directional wire beam antenna (known as the W8JK array), the corner reflector, and the helical beam antenna, used in communication and global positioning satellites.
+His many other antenna designs include the bi-directional W8JK wire beam antenna widely used by radio amateurs, the corner reflector, and the helical beam antenna, used in communication and global positioning satellites.

 A dedicated teacher, Kraus had a profound and lasting effect on his students; he maintained friendships with many of his students after they completed their degrees, and followed their careers with interest.
 Books Kraus authored included Antennas, Radio Astronomy, and Electromagnetics, all of which had multiple editions and were translated into many languages, as well as the autobiographical Big Ear and Big Ear Two.
 Kraus retired from Ohio State in 1980, but continued to work at the observatory as Professor Emeritus into the 1990s.